soxueren/atsd/administration/update-manual.md

 * [hbase 1.2.2](https://www.axibase.com/public/atsd_ee_hbase_1.2.2.tar.gz)

-The archive will contain the latest ATSD release with the revision number included in the file name, for example, `atsd_14358.tar.gz`.
+The archive will contain the latest ATSD release with the revision number included in the file name.
+For example, `atsd_14358.tar.gz`.

-### Unpack the archive
+### Unpack the Archive

 ```sh
 tar xzf atsd_14358.tar.gz
 ```

-### View files in the archive
+### View Files in the Archive

 ```sh
 cd target